ajalab/congo/README.md

 It adopts [concolic testing](https://en.wikipedia.org/wiki/Concolic_testing) to generate test cases that will achieve better test coverage than randomly generated ones.

+Congo is still under development and not stable or sufficient for practical use now.

 ## Dependencies

 Congo requires [Z3](https://github.com/Z3Prover/z3) to solve symbolic constraints.